libigl/libigl.github.io/docs/rewritten-history.md

     The CMake build script are now located under `cmake/` instead of `shared/cmake/`.
     Please check out the latest version of the [FindLIBIGL.cmake](https://github.com/libigl/libigl-example-project/blob/master/cmake/FindLIBIGL.cmake) from the `libigl-example-project`.

+### Problem 4

+I have an existing fork with some changes, how do I update it to the latest version of libigl?

+??? faq "How to fix"

+    For now we advise that you keep a copy of your legacy fork (you can rename/archive your existing fork, etc.), and create a new fork from the current libigl repository.
+If you have existing changes that you would like to merge, you can also try to `cherry-pick` the individual commits, but the simplest solution might to recreate new commits with the desired changes.

 #### Other Problems

 Please check out the [changelog](RELEASE_HISTORY.md) page for the list of changes that have been merged into the main branch.